ghoust07/CITS2006_defence/yara_engine/README.md

 - Integrate Yara engine with your application
 - Test and debug the Yara engine functionality
 - Write documentation for the Yara engine

+Comments:

+The scripts yar file pings off to many things, producing lots of false positives need a better condition case